White Hills - Ascot

 Table Chart PROFILE FAQ

-White Hills - Ascot is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region
+White Hills - Ascot is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

 Frequently Asked Questions - Housing